Project ideas and list of Supervisors last updated: 1 Jan 2025

 Below is project guidance, list of possible supervisors, and topic ideas potentially available for students to undertake for their 4th Year ECE Final Projects.
 Supervisors can consist of both faculty members of the ECE department, as well as other external agencies, at the discretion of the PMO.

-For any agencies wishing to sponsor a project, or for requests to update information given below, please contact Maj Mathieu Drolet or Capt Tim Chisholm.
+For any agencies wishing to sponsor a project, or for requests to update information given below, please contact Maj Katerina Brooks or Maj Tim Chisholm.

 Projects